thamara/vscode-code-annotation/README.md

 - Check/Uncheck items as you complete them
 - Generate a report in Markdown with the pending and complete items

-## Limitation

-- Currently works only on workspace

 ## Requirements

 TODO